OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 ### Previous transaction trailing data

-On some coins, such as Zcash, the transaction serialization can contain data not understood by Trezor.
-This data is not relevant for validation, but it must be included so that Trezor can correctly compute the previous transaction hash.
+On some coins, such as Zcash, the transaction serialization can contain data not understood by Onekey.
+This data is not relevant for validation, but it must be included so that Onekey can correctly compute the previous transaction hash.

-Trezor sets `request_type` to `TXEXTRADATA`. `request_details.tx_hash` is a transaction hash, matching one of the current transaction inputs.
+Onekey sets `request_type` to `TXEXTRADATA`. `request_details.tx_hash` is a transaction hash, matching one of the current transaction inputs.

 `request_details.extra_data_offset` specifies the offset of the requested data from the